vezel-dev/celerity/src/extensions/vscode/README.md

 This extension can provide basic language features on its own, but the majority of functionality requires the Celerity language server.
-To use the language server, you must have the `celerity` executable available in your `PATH`, or configure it manually with the `celerity.path` setting.
-See Celerity's [installation instructions](https://docs.vezel.dev/celerity/installation) for more information.
+To use the language server, you must have the `celerity` executable available in your `PATH`, or configure the location manually with the `celerity.executablePath` setting.
+See Celerity's
+[installation instructions](https://docs.vezel.dev/celerity/installation) for
+more information.